guillermoarellano/ga-ngx-masterdetail-demo/README.md

-# GaNgxMasterdetailDemo
+# Ga-Ngx-Master-Detail-Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.2.

+Web Config file was ejected from CLI for custom manual configuration.

 ## Development server